AbsaOSS/hyperdrive-trigger/README.md

 # Development
 ## Liquibase
 The liquibase maven plugin may be used to issue liquibase commands.
-To use it, three environment variables have to be defined
+To use it, copy `/etc/liquibase/liquibase-maven-plugin.properties.template` to `/etc/liquibase/liquibase-maven-plugin.properties` and modify it as needed.
-- `HYP_DB_URL`: The connection url to the db, starting with `jdbc://postgresql`
-- `HYP_DB_USER`: The database user
-- `HYP_DB_PASSWORD`: The password for the database user

 Then, the liquibase maven plugin can be executed, e.g.
 `mvn liquibase:status`